Easy Ways to Keep Your Dachshund Healthy

 Senior Dog Feeding Schedule

-Dachshunds are considered senior dogs at 7 years old.
+Dachshunds are considered senior dogs around 8 to 10 years old.
 There are plenty of senior dog food options out there that can help your older dog with digestion and joint health.
 Most senior dog foods also include more fiber to aid in digestion.

 How Often?
 Older dogs can continue the adult feeding schedule, 2 times daily.